Google to pay Indiana $20 million to settle privacy lawsuit - ExBulletin

 The Indiana lawsuit alleges that Google uses location data to build detailed user profiles and target ads.
 The company claims he has been deceiving and misleading users about the company’s practices since at least 2014.

-Rokita said he sued Google because even a limited amount of location data can reveal a person’s identity and daily life.
-Using such data to infer individual details such as political or religious affiliation, income, health status, participation in support groups, as well as major life events such as marriage and the birth of a child; I can.
+Rokita said he sued Google because even a limited amount of location data could reveal a person’s identity and daily life.
+Such data can be used to infer personal details such as political or religious affiliation, income, health status, participation in support groups, and major life events such as marriage and the birth of a child. increase.

 |